PORTSMOUTH CITY GUIDE

 WELCOME TO PORTSMOUTH

-city has so much more to offer.
+including HMS Victory, Mary Rose, and HMS Warrior, but the city has much more to offer.

-The city has excellent shopping destinations such as Gunwharf Quays and Port Solent, a buzzing arts and cultural scene along with a plentiful
+Portsmouth and Southsea has excellent shopping destinations such as Gunwharf Quays and Port Solent, a buzzing arts and cultural scene along with a plentiful

 selection of restaurants, bars and pubs.

-Add to this excellent museums such as the D-Day Museum, the Royal Marines Museum and Southsea's seafront,
+Add to this excellent museums such as the D-Day Museum, the Royal Marines Museum and Southsea's seafront, the Spinnaker Tower,

 events and open spaces and you will be spoilt for choice.

-PORTSMOUTH - DID YOU KNOW?
+PORTSMOUTH FACTS - DID YOU KNOW?

-Portsmouth is the birthplace of Charles Dickens, Isambard Kingdom Brunel and Peter Sellers, read more about famous Portsmouth residents in
+- Portsmouth is the birthplace of the author Charles Dickens, pioneering engineer Isambard Kingdom Brunel and comedian Peter Sellers, read more at our Hall of Fame.

-million people per year.
+million passengers a year.

-in Britain pass through the Port!
+and the Mediterranean, 65% of bananas eaten in Britain pass through the Port!

-of Tommy, The Who's Rock Opera.
+of Tommy, The Who's Rock Opera and Les miserables.